HuYang719/GatedNet-Decoder/README.md

 #### 3. (Recommend) IPython Notebook for training/benchmarking GatedNet decoder.

 * [reproduce_result.ipynb](reproduce_result.ipynb): A Jypyter notebook demonstrates how to train a Neural Decoder and compare  the performance with  other Decoders.
-You can see the detailed information about these model in it.
+You can see the details about these models.

 #### 4. (Optional) Modify the model for your own projects.